 Have you ever wanted to be a bodyguard but lacked physical strength?
 If so, an ESG career path may be your second chance.
 The role of an environmental protection specialist is protecting the earth, but the main difference is that you use mental brawn to accomplish your goals.

 They work to identify, prevent, and repair damage caused by human pollution.
-This entails collecting samples from the environment and creating detailed reports that reveal potential or actual threats to the environment.
+This entails collecting environmental samples and creating detailed reports revealing potential environmental threats.

 The reports are used to help repair the damage from pollution and also restore irrigation in key areas.
-The processes also seek to change local behaviors in the community or even by reclaiming polluted areas.
+The processes also seek to change local community behaviors or even reclaim polluted areas.

-As a cherry on top, they can also expect to make 70k per year.
+They can also expect to make 70k per year as a cherry on top.

 See Related: Best Green Jobs to Start a Sustainable Career